17 Turkish Traditions And Customs Travelers Still Experience In Turkey

 Cleanliness and hygiene are extremely important, and visiting the hammam is a key tradition dating back to the Ottomans.

 These are communal bathing areas where you will receive deep cleaning and body scrubbing.
-Many hammams these days are mixed-sex, but this isn’t always the case, so do check before visiting.
+Some modern hammams offer mixed-sex sessions at specific times, while many remain gender-segregated, but this isn’t always the case, so do check before visiting.

-Prior to the hammam, you’ll spend a short time in the sauna to sweat out impurities before going into the main bathing area and being scrubbed clean.
+Before the hammam, you’ll spend a short time in the sauna to sweat out impurities, then move into the main bathing area for a scrub.
 You’ll then be given a towel or wrap to cover your body while you dry and relax.
 At this point, it’s customary to be offered a glass of çay.

 13. Wish Trees (Dilek Ağacı)